 Unfortunately, the bottom line is that it can be difficult to find good seeds.
 This is one of the reasons so many growers take cuttings.
 An excellent plant doesn’t always produce viable seeds, and even if it does, there’s no guarantee that those seeds will produce a healthy plant.

 Commercially available cannabis seeds are usually hybrids of the first generation of plants, and the seeds should be stable.
-When first generation hybrid plants are cross-fertilized, the original genetics are more likely to surface.
+When first-generation hybrid plants are cross-fertilized, the original genetics are more likely to surface.
 Hybrids between Sativas and Indicas will produce roughly equal ratios of male/female seeds.
 If the plants from those seeds are cross-fertilized, only about 10% of the next generation’s seeds will be hybrids while the rest will belong to a pure strain on either side.
-Check this links for the best marijuana seeds.

 Sometimes new growers question whether they can get by with just a single collective space in their grow room.
 After all, it’s more work to monitor and keep multiple different environments stable.
 Is it better to have a room for growth and a room for flowering?
 As usual, the choice is up to you.